stephanBV/django-rest-api-01/README.md

   --- Created class MyUserManager, inheriting from UserManager -- Our class MyuserManager inherits from UserManager but we override create_user and create_superuser
 - User, added email_verified copied from is_active variable, with the default to false
-- also added a token method to generate a token for the user, we add @property to treat the token as a property so we can just do user.token without having to instatntiate a class.
+- also added a token method to generate a token for the user, we add @property to treat the token as a property so we can just do user.token without having to instantiate a class.

 Notes: error -> ValueError: Dependency on app with no migrations: authentication; because we need to propagate changes you make to our models into our database schema.
 --> python manage.py makemigrations